Edward Musgrove Dealey: Politics

+Kennedy, rankled by the inconsiderate reference to his daughter, frostily responded: "Wars are easier to talk about than they are to fight.
+I'm just as tough as you are, and I didn't get elected President by arriving at soft judgments."

 In November 1963, Dealey approved the publication in the Morning News of a full-page advertisement that was harshly critical of President Kennedy, implying that he was sympathetic to Communism.
 When President Kennedy saw the ad in that morning's newspaper as he was flying into Dallas on the morning of November 22, 1963, he said to his wife, "we're headed into nut country."
 He added that the person who'd approved the ad was the same person who'd made the scene at the White House two years earlier.
 Later that day, President Kennedy was assassinated in Dealey Plaza, named after Dealey's father.

 Other Writing

 Dealey published articles in such popular magazines as the Saturday Evening Post as well as scholarly journals, such as the Southwestern Historical Quarterly.
 He wrote accounts of his travels, published several short stories as well as a nonfiction account of the early days of his hometown, Diaper Days of Dallas.